iamdtang/skaterdav85.github.io/_posts/2016-08-11-consider-using-json-api-for-your-api.md

 If you haven't looked at the spec, I encourage you to [read through some of it](http://jsonapi.org/) and look at example payload structures.

 I've had the pleasure of working with JSON:API and appreciate its opinions.
-However, when I talk to some developers or read comments about it online, I see a lot of criticism that typically falls into 2 buckets: "JSON:API is too bulky" and "What's with hyphens?".
+However, I've seen criticism that typically falls into two buckets: "JSON:API is too bulky" and "What's with hyphens?".
 There was a lot of thought put into this specification and the decisions were based on lots of feedback with good reasons.
-In this post, I'd like to address these criticisms that might deter some from using JSON:API.
+In this post, I'd like to address these criticisms from my point of view that might deter others from using JSON:API.

 ## Criticism 1: "JSON:API is too bulky and verbose"